tessercat/daoistic-book/blog/affirmation/notes.md

 德 is character.
 It's doing the right thing,
 and it flows directly from 道,
-the important thing
+the important something
-that we lose (失) first
+that we lose first (失)
-when we start ranting.
+when we start ranting (扔).

 義 is the social contract.
 It's the promise that we make
 to each other
 that lets our communities work.
-It's our duty
-to be kind (仁)
-to each other
-and to do the right thing (德).
+It's our duty to be respectful, to be kind (仁), and to do the right thing (德).

 忠信 is good will.